lv100magikarp/datasciencecoursera/codebook.md

 ##Codebook for data on the accelerometer on Samsung phones

-  subject.no
+###subject.no:
-     class: integer
+     Class: integer.
-     levels: integers 1:30
+     Levels: integers 1:30.
-     unit: none
+     Unit: none.
-     Each level represents an individual subject in the experiment
+     Each level represents an individual subject in the experiment.

-  activity
+###activity:
-     class: character
+     Class: character.
-     levels: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
+     Levels: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS.
-     unit: none
+     Unit: none.
-     Each level represents a type of activity the subject had done
+     Each level represents a type of activity the subject had done.

-  All other variables:
+###All other variables:
      class: double
      levels: continuous -1:1
      unit: none (data are normalised)